 The instructor indicates either approval or disapproval of the student’s request to withdraw.
 An instructor might disapprove withdrawal if there is evidence of academic dishonesty.
 In cases where the instructor disapproves of the withdrawal, permission to withdraw is determined by the associate dean of the student’s school in consultation with the instructor of the course.
 Requests for withdrawal are not granted automatically, nor are they denied automatically.

-The deadline for withdrawal without academic penalty is the end of the 12th week of classes of each fall and spring semester.
-See the academic calendar for specific dates, including summer sessions.
+The deadline for withdrawal without academic penalty is the last day of classes of each semester.
+See the academic calendar for specific dates.
 Withdrawal from a course results in a grade of “W” (withdrawal) for the course.
 Failure to submit the withdrawal form results in a grade of “FX” (failure due to excessive absence).
-A grade of D will be entered for graduate courses.
+A grade of F will be entered for graduate courses.

 Ordinarily, no student will be allowed to withdraw from any course after the deadline.
 However, in extreme circumstances, a student may request a late withdrawal with the assistant or associate dean of his/her school (or designee).
 Late withdrawals are intended to accommodate only circumstances that are deemed to be beyond the student’s control.
 Students requesting a late withdrawal submit a written statement with supporting documentation to their assistant or associate dean (or designee) who will confer with the course instructor.
 The decision of the assistant or associate dean (or designee) is final.
 Withdrawals will not be granted during final exam week.